A Corny Concerto: Plot

 Elmer returns briefly to introduce the second segment, Strauss's "The Blue Danube" waltz.
-A black duckling (possibly meant to be a young Daffy Duck) attempts to join three cygnets (baby swans) who follow their mother swan, all gracefully paddling around in waltz time; the mother consistently violently rebuffs the "ugly duckling" because he looks and sounds so different from her own brood.
-Meanwhile, a large vulture with a "hep cat" hairdo spots the troupe and goes "Out To Brunch" by swooping down and sprinkling salt and pepper on the cygnets.
+In a reversal of The Ugly Duckling, a duckling resembling a young Daffy Duck attempts to join three cygnets (baby swans), who follow their mother swan, all gracefully paddling around in waltz time; the mother consistently violently rebuffs the duckling because he looks and sounds so different from her own brood.
+Meanwhile, a large vulture with a "hep cat" hairdo (and otherwise resembling Beaky Buzzard) spots the troupe and goes "Out To Brunch" by swooping down and sprinkling salt and pepper on the cygnets.
 He plucks each out of the water (the last youngster is revealed to be fitted with a tiny outboard motor), then grabs the duckling, but immediately puts him back with a sign reading "Rejected 4F" (unfit for military service); much to the duck's annoyance.
 Upon realizing her children are gone, the mother swan faints and the duckling becomes shocked and tries to revive her.
 Upon seeing the vulture making off with the cygnets, the duckling becomes angry and takes off to rescue them (on the aspect of a Curtiss P-40 fighter aircraft), and buzzes the vulture, who literally turns yellow, drops the cygnets (who parachute safely back to the water) and flees.
-The duckling stuns the vulture, then hands him a drum of TNT, which blows him sky high upon impact on the ground.
-The vulture is last seen gliding towards heaven (via an attached balloon) in angel garb, strumming a harp.
+The duckling stuns the vulture, then hands him a drum of TNT, which blows him sky high upon impact on the ground, killing the vulture.
 The final scene involves the grateful swan family and the duckling merrily quacking "The Blue Danube" as they glide across the water together.
 They wave goodbye to the audience as the cartoon ends.

-Production notes

-This cartoon was a milestone as it was the first Warner Bros. cartoon ever to feature more than two of their major characters in starring roles (though not all appeared on screen at the same time); not counting I Haven't Got a Hat (1935), which was the debut for a number of characters.
-Elmer Fudd appears as the musicologist/composer (as Deems Taylor was in Fantasia) introducing each segment.
-The first segment, "Tales from the Vienna Woods", stars Bugs Bunny and Porky Pig, the former as the prey and the latter as the hunter.
-In addition, a number of people consider the main character in the second segment, "The Blue Danube", to be a young Daffy Duck.

-Several other cartoons made by Warner Bros. would follow the casting formula that debuted in this cartoon.
-Among these cartoons are: